Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 .. rst-class:: bignums

 	#.
 Set up your `Ledger Nano device <https://support.ledger.com/hc/en-us/articles/360007687153-Particl-PART->`_ and store funds into it.
 	#.
-Set up a :ref:`Cold staking` node and copy its public key or copy the public key of a staking pool :ref:`Staking Pools` into your clipboard.
+Set up a :ref:`Cold staking` :term:`node` and copy its public key or copy the public key of a staking pool :ref:`Staking Pools` into your clipboard.
 	#.
 Download and install the latest **Particl-Qt** client `here <https://particl.io/downloads>`_.
 	#.
 Open and unlock Particl-Qt, plug your Ledger Nano device into your computer and make sure it is ready to transact.
 	#.
 Open the Staking setup window by going in :guilabel:`Window` > :guilabel:`Staking Setup`.
 	#.
-Enter your staking node's public key in the :guilabel:`Cold staking change address` field and enable staking by clicking on the :guilabel:`Apply` button.
+Enter your staking :term:`node`'s public key in the :guilabel:`Cold staking change address` field and enable staking by clicking on the :guilabel:`Apply` button.

 **To fully activate hardware staking, you need to "zap" your coins.**

 .. rst-class:: bignums

 	#.
-Close Particl-Qt and open Particl Desktop.
+Close Particl-Qt and open :term:`Particl Desktop`.
 	#.
 Navigate to the wallet's :guilabel:`Overview` page located at the top of the left sidebar.
 	#.
 Click on the :guilabel:`Zap` button to instantly bring the progress bar to 100%.

 Mobile staking
 ~~~~~~~~~~~~~~

 It's also possible to stake your PART coins stored on a mobile wallet such as `Particl Copay <https://particl.io/downloads/>`_.
-Staking on your phone is completely secure and requires you to delegate the staking power of your coins to a staking node.
+Staking on your phone is completely secure and requires you to delegate the staking power of your coins to a staking :term:`node`.

 .. rst-class:: bignums

 	#.
-Set up a :ref:`cold staking` node and copy its public key or copy the :ref:`Staking Pools` key into your clipboard.
+Set up a :ref:`cold staking` :term:`node` and copy its public key or copy the :ref:`Staking Pools` key into your clipboard.
 	#.
 Download and install `Particl Copay <https://particl.io/downloads/>`_, open Particl Copay app, create a new Particl coin wallet, and send PART coins to it.
 	#.
 On Particl Copay's main screen, open up the wallet you want to stake by tapping on its tile.
 	#.
 Tap on the :guilabel:`Staking` icon at the bottom right corner, followed by a tap on the :guilabel:`Setup Cold Staking` green button.
 	#.
-Enter the staking node's public key in the designated space and give it a label.
+Enter the staking :term:`node`'s public key in the designated space and give it a label.
 	#.
 Tap on the :guilabel:`Enable Cold Staking` green button, then tap on the :guilabel:`Zap` button to finalize the staking setup process.
 	#.
 Tap on the :guilabel:`Zap` button in the new window that appears on your app, followed by a tap on the :guilabel:`PROCEED` button to fully activate staking on your phone.